GoodAI/SummerCamp/tutorial.md

 ### <a name="qlearningNode"></a>Clockwork recurrent neural network (CWRNN)

-The RNN is implemented in the `CWRNN` node.
-It is basically only a **small modification of the RNN**, the hidden layer of CWRNN is divided into separate blocks and each block processes input at different time periods.
+The CWRNN is implemented in the `CWRNN` node.
+It has the same basic architecture with only a small modification in the hidden layer.
+The **hidden layer of CWRNN is divided into separate blocks** and each block processes input at different time periods.
 That means that **not all units at every time step change their activation upon the actual input**.
 The not updated units retain this way some **information about the past** which they provide to the newly updated units, they provide **context** from more deep history.
+There are only connections from the units with bigger periods to the units with the smaller periods and each group is fully connected.

 ADD SOME MORE MATH!!!